Percolation transition for random forests in $d\geq 3$: Introduction

 Although both the arboreal gas and Bernoulli bond percolation have phase transitions for $d\geq 3$, the supercritical phases of these models behave very differently: \eqref{e:thm1} shows that the arboreal gas behaves like a critical model even in the supercritical phase, in the sense that it has massless free field truncated correlation decay.
 While this behaviour looks unusual when viewed through the lens of supercritical percolation, it is natural from the viewpoint of broken continuous symmetries.
 We will return to this point in Section~\ref{sec:spinintro}.

-Theorem~\ref{thm:forest-macro} concerns the arboreal gas on large finite tori.
+Theorem~\ref{thm:forest-macro} concerns the arboreal gas on large finite tori in zero external field (i.e., $h=0$).
 Another limit to consider the arboreal gas in is the weak infinite volume limit.
 To this end, we consider the limit obtained by first taking $N\to\infty$ with $h>0$ and then taking $h\downarrow 0$.
-In manner similar to that for Bernoulli bond percolation in \cite[Section~5]{MR378660} and \cite[Section~2.2]{MR874906}, the external field is equivalent to considering the arboreal gas on an extended graph $G^{\ghost} = (\Lambda\cup\{\ghost\}, E\cup E^{\ghost})$ where $E^{\ghost} = \Lambda\times\{\ghost\}$ and each edge in $E^{\ghost}$ has weight $h$.
+In a manner similar to that for Bernoulli bond percolation in \cite[Section~5]{MR378660} and \cite[Section~2.2]{MR874906}, the external field is equivalent to considering the arboreal gas on an extended graph $G^{\ghost} = (\Lambda\cup\{\ghost\}, E\cup E^{\ghost})$ where $E^{\ghost} = \Lambda\times\{\ghost\}$ and each edge in $E^{\ghost}$ has weight $h$.
 The additional vertex $\ghost$ is called the \emph{ghost} vertex.
 The measure~\eqref{e:P-forest} is then obtained by forgetting the connections to the ghost.
 This rephrases that the product in~\eqref{e:P-forest} is equivalent to connecting a uniformly chosen vertex in each tree $T$ to $\ghost$ with probability $h|V(T)|/(1+h|V(T)|)$.
-For vertices $x,y \in \Lambda$, we continue to denote by $\{x\conn y\}$ the event that $x$ and $y$ are connected in the random forest subgraph of $G$ with law \eqref{e:P-forest}, i.e., without using the edges in $E^\ghost$.
+For vertices $x,y \in \Lambda$, we continue to denote by $\{x\conn y\}$ the event that $x$ and $y$ are connected in the random forest subgraph of $G$ with law \eqref{e:P-forest}, i.e., $\{x\conn y\}$ denotes the event that there is a path from $x$ to $y$ in the random subgraph, and that this (necessarily unique) path does not contain $\ghost$.
 We write $\{x\conn \ghost\}$ to denote the event that $x$ is connected to $\ghost$.

 The event $\{0\conn\ghost\}$ is a finite volume proxy for the event that the tree $T_0$ containing $0$ becomes infinite in the infinite volume limit when $h\downarrow 0$.
 Indeed, let us define

 and let $\P_\beta^{\Z^d}$ be any (possibly subsequential) weak infinite volume limit $\lim_{h\downarrow 0}\lim_{N\to\infty}\P^{\Lambda_N}_{\beta,h}$.
 Then